Chapter 15.04

 B105.1.3 An NFPA 13-D automatic sprinkler system is required throughout all dwellings with a measured fire area exceeding 8,000 square feet.
 In addition, fire-flow for dwellings with a fire-flow calculation area exceeding 8,000 square feet (743.2 m2), shall not be less than that specified in Table B105.1, as amended by Whatcom County, except that the flow duration may be a minimum of one hour.

 i.
 Full two-hour fire rated construction that separates the garage from the house.
 The fire wall shall be designed per IBC §706, except that there shall only be one opening allowed in the fire-rated construction between the house and garage.
 The maximum size of the opening shall accommodate one 3’-0” x 6’-8” man door.
-The man door shall be two-hour fire rated assembly and have an automatic closing devise.
+The man door shall be two-hour fire rated assembly and have an automatic closing device.
 No other openings are allowed in the fire-rated construction between the garage and house.

 ii.
 An NFPA 13D automatic sprinkler system shall be installed throughout the house and attached garage (entire structure).